 Class 12 Accountancy - Exam Weightage

-Class 12 Accountancy contributes roughly 130 marks combined across CBSE Boards and CUET UG (Commerce domain) - Accountancy is the foundation paper for B.Com, BBA, and CA / CS / CMA entry-route preparation.
+Class 12 Accountancy is worth about 130 marks in total across CBSE Boards and CUET UG (Commerce domain).
+It is the base paper for B.Com, BBA, and CA / CS / CMA entry-route prep.

 NCERT Class 12 Accountancy Weightage Snapshot (CBSE 2026 Theory Paper)